-To prepare pupils well for each stage of their development & to benefit from those experiences, opportunities & responsibilities that help build maximum independence in adult life.
+To prepare pupils well for each stage of their development and to benefit from those experiences, opportunities and responsibilities that help build maximum independence in adult life.

 To provide a curriculum that is broad and balanced and also appropriate to the physical, emotional, developmental, social and spiritual needs of the individual.